 How discrimination can increase vulnerability

+Human trafficking is officially defined as “the process of trapping people through the use of violence, deception or coercion and exploiting them for financial or personal gain” (Anti-Slavery international, 2021).
 This commonly takes the form of domestic servitude, forced labour, child exploitation and sex trafficking.
 In 2018, approximately 7,000 potential victims of human trafficking were reported in the UK, an increase from subsequent years (Collins, 2019).
-One notable factor that increased the reporting of human trafficking was an improvement in the understanding of what it was and how to spot the signs.
-The ability to identify this crime is key to its eradication.
+One notable factor that increased the reporting of human trafficking was an improvement in the understanding of what it is and how to spot the signs.
+Our ability to identify this crime is key to its eradication.
 But for this very reason, certain victims could be at a greater risk.

 Supplying drugs is a common method traffickers can use to entice their victims and force them into work via debt repayment (Kelly, 2018).
-A lack of support can increase the appeal of illicit activity for financial gain, under these circumstances homeless LGBTQ+ can be easily abused.
+A lack of support can increase the appeal of illicit activity for financial gain, under these circumstances homeless LGBTQ can be easily exploited.

 Lack of support